javouhey/seneca/README.md

 $ ./build
 ```

-4. You can now run the binary.
-(It is advisable to add it to your $PATH)
+You can now run the binary.
+It is advisable to add it to your $PATH.

 ```bash
 $ ./bin/seneca